wizardyesterday/R82xxTunerTester/README.txt

 doesn't lock on all of these frequencies.
 On the radios that I have, 57.6MHz seems to work reliably.
 I decided to use the ring oscillator as aninternal signal source which drives the mixer stage of the tuner.
-By settting the mixer gain at its maximum value, reliable/repeatable measurements could be made.
+By setting the mixer gain at its maximum value, reliable/repeatable measurements could be made.

 1.0 Software Architecture